 The knee acts as a bony hinge between the three bones in the upper and lower leg bones.
-Tough elastic cartilage covers the knee joint, connective tissue discs called menisci act as shock absorbers between the bones, and groups of muscles, tendons, and ligaments bind the structure together.
+Tough elastic cartilage covers the knee joint.
+Connective tissue discs called menisci act as shock absorbers between the bones.
+Groups of muscles, tendons and ligaments bind the structure together.

 - ACL injury